dimplekumar1/ML-Outdoor-Construction-Scheduler-Predicting-Working-Days-with-Seattle-Weather/README.md

 - **Mean Absolute Error (MAE)**: Calculates the average difference between predicted and actual temperatures.
 - **Classification Reports**: Provides precision, recall, and F1-score for weather and day type classifications.

-  Enter a start date and end date to predict working days for construction based on weather forecasts.

 ### License:
 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.